aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/polar/decoder.rst

    :Allowed values: ``INTER`` ``INTRA``
    :Examples: ``--dec-simd INTER``

-The |SIMD| strategy you want to use.
+Select the |SIMD| strategy you want to use.

 Description of the allowed values: